SuriZhang/tft-dps-simulator/devlog.md

  caused by attacker mana gain handled in damage system, sometime DamageAppliedEvent is not handled before ActionCheckEvent, so a champion with full mana goes into attack CD state, hence simulator produces unstable attack times.

 - [ ] bug: frontend, backend needs a entityId, otherwise the current code cannot handle well multiple instance of the same champion

+## 20250517
+New item changes were released.
+Need to update rageblade code.
+Aiming to release the site when S15 lauches.
+Implement items to prepare for new set as items are less likely to change drastically.